Azure/open-service-broker-azure/README.md

 ### Installation

-To deploy the Azure Service Broker to Cloud Foundry, please refer to the [CloudFoundry installation documentation](contrib/cf/README.md) for instructions.
+To deploy Open Service Broker for Azure to Cloud Foundry, please refer to the [CloudFoundry installation documentation](contrib/cf/README.md) for instructions.

 ### Usage